 Associação Saúde Criança

-In her work as a physician in a public hospital in Rio de Janeiro, Vera Cordeiro felt helpless when children who were successfully treated for an infectious disease returned to the hospital and died from the same disease after being reinfected at home.
-Vera realized that to save these children, she must help their entire family.
-She raffled off her own belongings to start Associação Saúde Criança Renascer (Brazil Child Health Association) in 1991.
-Despite early resistance from social workers who felt she was interfering, Vera persevered, recruiting and training volunteers who, together with the staff of Saúde Criança, worked one-on-one with poor families to give them dignity and self-sustainability.
+The social entrepreneur: In her work as a physician in a public hospital in Rio de Janeiro, Dr. Vera Cordeiro felt helpless and frustrated when children who had been successfully treated for an infectious disease, later returned to the hospital and died after being re-infected at home.
+Vera realized that to save these children she had to help entire families.
+She raffled off her own belongings to fund the launch of Associação Saúde Criança (Children’s Health Association) in 1991.
+Despite early resistance from hospital administration and social workers, Vera persevered, recruiting and providing intensive training to volunteers who then worked one-on-one with poor families.
+Saúde Criança has developed an integrated approach, a Family Action Plan that attends to the entire family’s situation in terms of health, income, housing, education, and citizenship.
+Services include provision of supplies such as milk and diapers, a family food basket, vocational training and placement, and help to improve sanitation.
+At the time of the Award, 350 families were enrolled, and another 1,150 families were being served by independent centers replicating the Saúde Criança program in three Brazilian states.

-- A recent study conducted by three researchers from Georgetown University found that the organization produced surprisingly strong results — including an 85 percent decrease in hospitalizations and a 92 percent increase in household income — results sustained years after the program stopped working with the families.
+- A Georgetown University study found that families participating in Saúde Criança programs achieved durable results – 85 percent decrease in hospitalizations and 92 percent increase in income, up to 5 years after engagement with the program was completed.

-- Saúde Criança’s model has been replicated at 23 other institutes in 6 states across Brazil.
-Since inception, Saúde Criança has helped more than 43,000 people.
-Saúde Criança has 10 franchises in Brazil, along with an office in New York, Brazil Child Health.
+- The model has been replicated at 23 institutions in six Brazilian states, helping more than 50,000 people.
+Saúde Criança (itself has 10 franchises in six states and an international support office in New York.

 LEARN MORE ABOUT THEIR WORK: